96boards/documentation/ConsumerEdition/HiKey/Quickstart/README.md

 ## Out of the Box

 The following subsections should describe how to get started with the HiKey using the release build shipped with the boards.
+The HiKey board is ready to use “out of the box” with a preinstalled version of the Debian Linux distribution.

 ### Updating to a new release or changing your operating system